networkservicemesh/deployments-k8s/examples/heal/local-forwarder-healing/README.md

-# Test kernel to kernel connection
+# Test local forwarder restart

-This example shows that NSC and NSE on the one node can find each other.
+This example shows that NSM keeps working after the local Forwarder restart.

 NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.